Start Center - Strategic Analysis, Research & Training Center

 PhD, MPH

-Emily Mosites was a research assistant with the START Program from 2011-2013 while completing her Ph.D. in Epidemiology.
-Her research focused on the field of One Health (the study of the health intersections between humans, animals, and the environment) with an emphasis on child nutrition outcomes.
-After graduating, she completed a one year post-doctoral fellowship with Washington State University’s Paul G. Allen School of Global Animal Health.
-She is currently an incoming Epidemic Intelligence Service Officer with the Center for Disease Control’s Arctic Investigations Program in Anchorage.
-For the next two years, she will be working on the infectious disease public health challenges of rural Alaska, evaluating and understanding health disparities, and collaborating with international partners across the circumpolar north.
+Emily Mosites holds a PhD in Epidemiology from the University of Washington and an MPH in Epidemiology of Microbial Disease from Yale University.
+Emily was a START Center Research Assistant from START's inception in 2011 until 2013.
+Her research focused on the field of One Health (the study of the health intersections between humans, animals, and the environment), with an emphasis on child nutrition outcomes.
+After finishing her doctoral studies, she completed a one year post-doctoral fellowship with Washington State University’s Paul G. Allen School of Global Animal Health.
+She then worked with the CDC's Arctic Investigations Program in Anchorage.
+In this role, Emily focused on the infectious disease public health challenges of rural Alaska, evaluating and understanding health disparities, and collaborating with international partners across the circumpolar north.